mhadikus/rabbitmq-work-queues/README.md

-# RabbitMQ Python Work Queues with Docker (and AWS S3/MinIO)
+# RabbitMQ Python with Docker, AWS S3/MinIO, and MongoDB
  Using RabbitMQ to distribute tasks among workers using various producer consumer patterns

 ## Starting RabbitMQ and Management Plugin with Docker Compose